SAP/project-kb/prospector/README.md

-## Prior versions of this tool (Prospector-alpha)
+## Prior versions of this tool (patch-finder)

-This is a complete *reimplementation* of an earlier research prototype that we now refer to as `prospector-alpha`.
-The goals of prospector-alpha were similar, but the emphasis was more on building a completely automated (non-interactive) tool, whereas the new implementation aims at supporting the user by automating parts of the mining process (the more repetitive, time-consuming, error-prone) but leaving to them the ultimate selection of fix-commits.
+This is a complete *reimplementation* of an earlier research prototype that we now refer to as `patch-finder`.
+The goals of patch-finder were similar, but the emphasis was more on building a completely automated (non-interactive) tool, whereas the new implementation aims at supporting the user by automating parts of the mining process (the more repetitive, time-consuming, error-prone) but leaving to them the ultimate selection of fix-commits.
 The techniques used in the two implementations are radically different.
-Prospector-alpha strongly relies on ML learning to rank candidate commits and its models were trained on the project KB data, whereas the new implementation is focussing on implementing a set of rules that mimick the mining methods that a human expert would use.
+Patch-finder strongly relies on ML learning to rank candidate commits and its models were trained on the project KB data, whereas the new implementation is focussing on implementing a set of rules that mimick the mining methods that a human expert would use.
 The